awslabs/aws-well-architected-labs/Security/200_Automated_Deployment_of_Detective_Controls/Lab_Guide.md

   * Stack name: The name of this stack.
 For this lab, use `DetectiveControls`.
   * CloudTrail: Enable CloudTrail Yes/No. If you already have CloudTrail enabled select No.
   * Config: Enable Config Yes/No. If you already have Config enabled select No.
-  * GuardDuty: Enable GuardDuty Yes/No. If you already have GuardDuty enabled select No. Not that GuardDuty will create and leave an IAM role the first time its enabled.
+  * GuardDuty: Enable GuardDuty Yes/No. If you already have GuardDuty enabled select No. Note that GuardDuty will create and leave an IAM role the first time its enabled.
   * S3BucketPolicyExplicitDeny: (Optional) Explicitly deny destructive actions to the bucket.
 AWS root user will be required to modify this bucket if configured.
   * S3AccessLogsBucketName: (Optional) The name of an existing S3 bucket for storing S3 access logs.
   **CloudTrail**